tchryssos/react-template/README.md

 ## Storybook

 Storybook is setup to be fairly plug-and-play assuming you know Storybook already.
 If not, [head to their site](https://storybook.js.org/docs/react/get-started/introduction) to get the lowdown.
-Stories should be added to the `stories` directory and have filenames with the following pattern: `\[componentName\].stories.tsx`.
+Stories should be added to the `stories` directory and have filenames with the following pattern: `componentName.stories.tsx`.

 If the above rules are followed, Storybook should find the files automatically.